 If your toilet is double flushing the water level for your tank is likely too high.
 Lower the level for improvement.

 You flush and then there are gurgling sounds from your sink or tub.
 This means the vent pipe has become clogged.
 It could have been anything in the rooftop vent pipe.
 Drop a small flashlight attached to a strong wire or string down the vent.
 Look for a clog.
 Run a garden hose of water down the rooftop vent pipe to clear the clog.
 Ensure that you have spotters inside the house who are checking for leaks.
 You may need to call a professional to fix the issue.

+Receive a free toilet repair estimate in Phoenix, Mesa, Gilbert, Scottsdale, Chandler or anywhere else by giving One Call Plumbing Services a call today at 480-ONE-CALL (663-2255).
 Family-owned and operated from the start, One Call Services has achieved an A+ rating from the Better Business Bureau®, and there won’t be any surprises on the final bill!
 We offer flat-rate pricing, free written estimates, and service discounts for both seniors and veterans.
 When needed, our emergency repair services are available around the clock.
 Whenever you call, there’ll be a real, live person on the other end!
-Dial 480-ONE-CALL (663-2255) to schedule an appointment.